hbc/NGS_Data_Analysis_Course/sessionV/lessons/05_compare_callers_IGV.md

 ## How much overlap exists between SPP and MACS2?

-In this section, our goal is to determine what the high-confidence peaks are bu generating a file that only contains peaks called by both SPP and MACS2.
+In this section, our goal is to determine what the high-confidence peaks are by generating a file that only contains peaks called by both SPP and MACS2.
 To perform this task we are going to use a suite of tools called bedtools.

 ### bedtools